xbqt/forefst/README.md

 The project consists of:
 - **The ReFS format reference**, documenting the structures, attributes, main concepts like addressing or checksum mechanisms and version-specific changes.
 Available as plain Markdown in docs/ but above all as a website, <a href="https://xbpt.gitlab.io/forefst/" target="_blank"><strong>xbpt.gitlab.io/forefst</strong></a>.
 - **The open-source forensic tool, forefst.py**, for analysing ReFS volumes, including file metadata, deleted data, journals, hard links and special files.
 - **The reproducible research methodology and lab materials**, combining reverse engineering of Microsoft’s refs.sys driver with analysis of more than 100 disk images to validate the documented structures and behaviours.
-But also everything needed to reproduce and audit the structural analysis: hypervisor scripts, file-activity generators, tool output, some disk images and the refsanalysis.py tool.
+It also includes everything needed to reproduce and audit the structural analysis: hypervisor scripts, file-activity generators, tool output, some disk images and the refsanalysis.py tool.

-And if you want a complete introduction to the project: <a href="https://xbpt.gitlab.io/refs/" target="_blank">xbpt.gitlab.io/refs</a>.
+And if you want a complete introduction to the project: <a href="https://xbpt.gitlab.io/refs/" target="_blank"><strong>xbpt.gitlab.io/refs</strong></a>.

 ## Quick start